wgoldie/syllog/README.md

 ![](webapp.png)

+You can visit the webapp at [wgoldie.github.io/syllog](http://wgoldie.github.io/syllog) or build/serve it yourself (see below).

 The authoring environment allows factor graphs to be created and exported.

 Syllog's factor graphs consist of variables (circles), factors (boxes), factor inputs (downward-pointing triangles), and factor outputs (upward-pointing triangles).